 For the new production facility in Charleston, SC, Boeing required three 35,000-gallon aboveground fuel storage tanks, an Operations, Controls and Laboratory Building, truck loading/offloading stations, refueler vehicle parking, double-walled underground piping, hydrant fuel supply piping in a looped configuration, fuel hydrants, cathodic protection, and emergency fuel shut-off systems

-Work includes the performance of field surveys to confirm field conditions, verification of the total and spare capacity of the existing airport fueling system, analyzing and modeling the increase in fuel demands, layout of alternative hydrant system routings, analyzing feasibility of truck fueling off of new hydrant system, and integrated provisions for fuel flushing, circulation, and leak detection.
+Mott MacDonald was retained to provide work that included the performance of field surveys to confirm field conditions, verification of the total and spare capacity of the existing airport fueling system, analysis and modeling of the increase in fuel demands, layout of alternative hydrant system routings, analysis of the feasibility of truck fueling off of new hydrant system, and integrated provisions for fuel flushing, circulation, and leak detection.

 The project includes the following design elements: